Registed Nurses' Association of Ontario

-Are you excited about the work you're doing as a Champion?
+Are you excited about the work you're doing as an RNAO Best Practice Champion?
 Would you like to connect with others in your areas, who are also working on evidence-based practice?
 Apply now for funding for a Champions Open House!

-The purpose of a Best Practice Champions Open House is to promote the networking and collaboration of Champions within and across organizations and regions.
-Open Houses may take many different formats including in-person and virtual events; however all events must showcase Best Practice Champion projects and provide opportunities to share knowledge and lessons learned on BPG implementation, evaluation and/or sustainability.
+Best Practice Champions Open Houses promote the networking and collaboration of Champions within and across organizations and regions.
+Open Houses can be hosted either in person or virtually.
+However all events must showcase Best Practice Champion projects and provide opportunities to share knowledge and lessons learned about implementation, evaluation and/or sustainability related to working with RNAO's best practice guidelines (BPG).

 Eligibility and Deadline